 Permanent makeup, or cosmetic tattooing, is a fast-growing part of the health and beauty industry.

 If you have faint eyebrows, no eyebrows, or partial eyebrows, a cosmetic tattoo can help.
 A lip tattoo can reduce "lipstick bleed," and give definition to the lip line.
 With a colored lip tattoo, lip scars disappear, plus you can kiss lipstick good-bye.
-After an eyeliner tattoo, you can put away your eye pencils forever.
+After an eyeliner tattoo, you can put away your eye pencils for several years.

 Cosmetic tattooing also has more serious applications, such as improving the appearance of a nipple after breast reconstruction.